 Disaster and emergency preparedness and response are important issues to the AVMA.
 Animals are impacted by the same disasters and emergencies as humans - natural, manmade, large, and small.
 Whether it's a hurricane or tornado, a flood or an earthquake, a chemical leak or an act of terrorism, veterinarians are vital to response and recovery efforts during and after disasters.
 They also play an important role in promoting and aiding preparedness efforts, to limit the impact of disasters on both animals and people.

-The veterinary community also needs to be ready for possible animal disease emergencies and disasters because of the critical role veterinarians play in ensuring the safety of livestock and our nation's food supply.
-For this reason, the AVMA encourages and fosters veterinary leadership in local, state and federal efforts to deal with "all hazards / all species" within the United States – preparing for disasters and emergencies involving animals, animal and public health, and other veterinary issues.
+Because of the critical role veterinarians play in ensuring the safety of livestock and our nation's food supply, the veterinary community also needs to be ready for possible animal disease emergencies and disasters.
+For this reason, the AVMA encourages and fosters veterinary leadership in local, state and federal efforts to deal with "all hazards / all species" preparedness for disasters and emergencies involving animals, animal and public health, and other veterinary issues.

-The AVMA also has created a wide range of written materials, podcasts, videos and other resources to assist veterinarians and their clients with disaster preparedness and response.
-Please use the Quick Links section above to help yourself and your clients be better prepared for the possibility of a disaster or other emergency.
+The AVMA also has developed a wide range of written materials, podcasts, videos and other resources to assist veterinarians and their clients with disaster preparedness and response.
+Please use the Quick Links on the right to help yourself and your clients be better prepared for the possibility of a disaster or other emergency.